sneakyevil/SD-ModMenu/README.md

 | Select | Enter | A |
 | Back | Backspace | B |

-# Requests
+## Bug Reports/Requests
-If you got any request, open issue and I might think about it and add it in future.
+If you encounter a bug or have a request, open an issue and provide a clear description.